stanton26/AppDefense/labs/horizon-lab.md

 **Student-Workshop-X.2** use 192.168.200.1/24
 5. **DHCP** - Disabled

-We have now completed network set up part of the lab.
-The next step will be to deploy the virtual machines we are going to need for the lab.
-We are goign to deploy these from templates, located in Content Libraries.

 ##Creating a VPN Connection
 The next step will be to create the VPN connection between Student-Workshop-X.1 and Student-Workshop- X.2.
 To do that, follow the steps below: